digimakergo/doc/index.md

 ### Tutorials & articles
  - [Content model explained & how to configure](tutorial/content-model)
  - How to develop website
- - How to develop rest api
- - How to use client library(digimaker-ui)
+ - How to use client library(digimaker-ui) and rest api
  - How to develop content handler
  - How to extend fieldtype
  - How to use online log/debug tool